Mexico alleges some doctors sold false death certificates

 MEXICO CITY (AP) — Mexico City officials said Friday that prosecutors are investigating several doctors who allegedly issued false death certificates for people who may have died of the coronavirus.

+As deaths mount in Mexico, the need to quickly dispose of corpses has apparently led to a black market in death certificates.
+Mexico reported 625 newly confirmed COVID-19 deaths Friday, down from a peak of 1,092 on Wednesday and 816 on Thursday.
+The country now regularly adds more than 4,000 confirmed infections each day, and the cumulative case total stands at over 110,000, though officials acknowledge the real number is many times higher.

-Mayor Claudia Sheinbaum alleged the doctors “were involved in charging for these services,” which are supposed to be free but can sometimes be lengthy and bureaucratic.
+In describing the investigation, Mexico City Mayor Claudia Sheinbaum alleged the doctors “were involved in charging for these services,” despite the fact that death certificates are supposed to be free but the process to obtain them can sometimes be lengthy and bureaucratic.

 “They sold these certificates when they should not have,” Sheinbaum said.